 We have different types of leads that we manage and try to close.
 Most leads come from inbound activities, which include leads that come to our website and create a trial or schedule a demo.
 To have more opportunities to sell, we also do outbound activities like cold reach-outs, we attend events and reach out to our networks.
 Our Partnership team works daily towards requiring new partners who would bring on new clients.
 We also work together with referral sites, where we can get leads who are actively searching for new software.
 For XS leads, we have created an automatic system where all leads with 1-5 users will not be handled by someone in sales, but they can sign up on their own.

 We have divided our internal lead management into two: Enterprise and SMB sales.
 Enterprise leads are all leads that have more than 50 users, and these are managed by our Enterprise sales teams (UK & Canada, USA, and ROW).
 SMB leads are leads that have up to 50 users, and these leads are managed by our SMB sales teams (USA & ROW).

 In this section in the Handbook, you can find our internal sales process.
-Since this part of the process is quite extensive, here’s a quick overview of what topics we cover.

 Here’s an intro to our inbound and outbound leads, mostly focusing on how are both added to Landmark.